pqhung3007/pqhung3007/README.md

 ## Get to know me

-**Being a third-year student with interests in all things aesthetically pleasing, I'm concentrating on front-end web development and a few aspects of UI/UX design.
+**Being a junior student with interests in all things aesthetically pleasing, I'm concentrating on front-end web development and a few aspects of UI/UX design.
 I'm really interested in teamwork and collaboration because I can benefit from their real-world perspectives and contribute my own.
 Instead of focusing on competing with others, I would rather concentrate on improving every day.**

 - 🔭 I’m currently working on Front-end Web Development
 - 🌱 I’m currently learning NextJS and Figma